 While existing immigration services provide information and assistance to refugees, these resources are limited and struggle to meet the needs of refugees.
 One of the many challenges faced by refugees is that information often exists primarily in Spanish or a limited number of additional languages.
 Also, much of the information regarding asylum and employment is only available at government offices or official websites.
 These shortcomings often leave refugees with many questions as to the procedures that they need to follow and a lack of awareness of additional resources that are available to them.

 Service 1: Asylum Seeking

-Description of the service: The National Police force in Spain is the primary civilian policing body of the Spanish government.
+Description of the service: Description of the service: In coordination with the Office of Asylum and Refuge, the National Police force in Spain is the primary civilian policing body of the Spanish government.
 The National Police are responsible for processing and interviewing immigrants and refugees upon entering the country.

 Service 2: Guide to Employment

 Description of the service:

 The Cruz Roja in Malaga is the local branch of the larger Red Cross organization which focuses on a wide range of humanitarian responses.
 In Spain, the Red Cross is responsible for the initial care of asylum seekers for a period of approximately 90 days.

 The Office of Employment also provides employment assistance and training to all Spanish citizens and legal migrants.
 This department has offices located throughout Malaga.